sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-HGG/README.md

 [`06-HGG-molecular-subtyping-gene-expression.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/06-HGG-molecular-subtyping-gene-expression.nb.html) is a notebook written to prepare the gene expression data relevant to HGG molecular subtyping.
 Per [issue #249](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/249), we filtered the z-scored gene expression to genes of interest: _OLIG2_ and _FOXG1_ should be highly expressed in IDH mutants, and _TP73-AS1_ methylation and downregulation cooccurs with _TP53_ mutations.
-This notebook produces two expression results table (one for each selection strategy) found at `results/HGG_cleaned_expression.polya.tsv` and `HGG_cleaned_expression.stranded.tsv`.
+This notebook produces two expression results table (one for each selection strategy) found at `results/HGG_cleaned_expression.tsv`.

 [`07-HGG-molecular-subtyping-combine-table.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/07-HGG-molecular-subtyping-combine-table.nb.html) is a notebook written to combine the cleaned copy number, mutation, fusion, and gene expression data (prepared in this module's previous notebooks) into one final table of results.
 This notebook produces one table with the cleaned data found at `results/HGG_cleaned_all_table.tsv`.